|Donor:||British Ecological Society (BES)|

 Established in 1913, the vision of the British Ecological Society (BES) is for a world inspired, informed and influenced by ecology.
 With a mission to generate, communicate and promote ecological knowledge and solutions, they have various strategic goals: (1) communicate world-leading ecological science; (2) generate, synthesise and exchange ecological knowledge; (3) share the excitement and relevance of ecology; (4) inspire, engage and recognise talent; and (5) build a sustainable, resilient and efficient society.

-Actions can take place in various countries worldwide.
+Actions must take place in Africa.

 The maximum value of a grant is £8,000 for research.
 An additional sum up to £2,000 may be requested to fund travel to help you develop connections with other ecologists outside your usual peer group.
 The proposed work must be completed within 18 months.